-Any public or private nonprofit and for-profit children's teaching hospital with an accredited residency training program which meets all of the above requirements for either category of eligibility may apply, though final eligibility for receiving funds as a "newly qualified hospitals" will depend on appropriated funding levels.
-Children's hospitals applying for CHGME payment grant funds must be training residents during the Federal fiscal year for which they apply for funds.
+Any public or private nonprofit and for-profit children's teaching hospital with an accredited residency training program that meets all of the above requirements for either category of eligibility may apply, though final eligibility for receiving funds as a "newly qualified hospitals" will depend on appropriated funding levels.
+Children's hospitals applying for the CHGME Payment Program must train residents during the federal fiscal year for which they apply for funds.